fabacab/pat-twitter/README.markdown

 Note that while MySQL is theoretically supported (through PEAR's MDB2 database abstraction layer), I've done no testing for that configuration.
 Testers and patches are welcome.

+**OR**

+Try the [PAT Twitter facilitator WordPress plugin](https://wordpress.org/plugins/wp-pat-twitter), which does everything this code does, but should be easier to install for anyone familiar with how to install a WordPress plugin.

 ## Installing a facilitator

 The easiest way to set up your own Predator Alert Tool for Twitter facilitator is by deploying one to the Heroku cloud application platform.
 First, [ensure you have `git` installed](https://help.github.com/articles/set-up-git) on your computer.
 Then, [install the Heroku toolbelt](https://toolbelt.heroku.com/).